WrightonLabCSU/DRAM/README.md

 processors on a single node.

 ## Citing DRAM
+The DRAM was published in Nucleic Acids Research in 2020 and is availabe [here](https://academic.oup.com/nar/article/48/16/8883/5884738).
+If
-The DRAM manuscript is available as a preprint [here](https://www.biorxiv.org/content/10.1101/2020.06.29.177501v1).
-If DRAM helps you out in your research then please cite it.
+DRAM helps you out in your research please cite it.